mark-torres10/ponte_ai_avatars/projects/v2-ai-avatar-browser-extension/spec.md

 - Existing extension (PON-76) lacks intelligent functionality

 ### Solution Vision
 A polished, AI-powered browser extension that automatically detects NBA games on ESPN pages and provides proactive, engaging commentary with audio synthesis.
-The extension will offer interactive dialogue options, Wikipedia team information, and professional-quality UI/UX that demonstrates the full potential of proactive AI assistants.
+The extension will offer interactive dialogue options, Exa API-powered intelligent information retrieval, and professional-quality UI/UX that demonstrates the full potential of proactive AI assistants.

 ## 2. Success Metrics and Validation Criteria